 5. Poor impulse control

-Research has shown that people who are tired are more impulsive, making it harder for them to resist food and more likely for them to comfort eat.
-And comfort foods don’t tend to feature salads or fruit…
+Research shows people who are tired are more impulsive, making it harder for them to resist food and more likely for them to comfort eat.
+And comfort foods don’t tend to feature salads or fruit..

 A study from UC Berkeley found that after a poor night’s sleep, the parts of the brain that deal with automatic behaviour are extra active, while the parts which affect self-control were more inhibited.